 - Production company – the overall health and safety of the crew and cast is the production company’s responsibility.
 The designated competent person will likely be the producer.
 Other named people will also be responsible for monitoring health and safety on a day-to-day basis.

 - Studios, theatres and other premises – owners, landlords or management of a building have some responsibilities.
-For example, a theatre has to adhere to strict fire codes.
-It includes having appropriate fire safety measures in place, such as clearly marked evacuation routes.
+For example, a theatre has to adhere to strict fire codes, including having appropriate fire safety measures in place, such as clearly marked evacuation routes.

 - Specialists – a production company might hire a safety specialist to oversee all aspects of health and safety.
 Likewise, stunt coordinators, firearms experts, animal handlers and pyrotechnic providers are knowledgeable about their particular activities and the risks involved.

-- Vehicles such as trailers – have facilities people responsible for ensuring they are set up safely, following the hire company’s policies.
+- Vehicles such as trailers – have facilities staff responsible for ensuring they are set up safely, following the hire company’s policies.

 - Head of makeup – has a responsibility for their team.
 For example, they should ensure the right working environment is provided, breaks are taken, and flammables are stored correctly.